-Recently, we have reaffirmed our Neutral recommendation on Volcano Corporation (VOLC).
-Although we are concerned about the company’s disappointing fourth quarter 2012 and conservative outlook for 2013, strong pipeline development and encouraging growth trends are expected to offset the near-term challenges of this Zacks Rank #3 (Hold) stock.
+We have reaffirmed our Neutral recommendation on Volcano Corporation (VOLC) based on the company’s disappointing third quarter 2012 and a sluggish prelim result for the fourth quarter that was released on January 7.
+The stock currently carries a Zacks Rank #4 (Sell).
+However, strong pipeline development and encouraging growth trend are expected to offset the near-term challenges.

 Why Maintained at Neutral?

 Volcano Corporation’s third-quarter performance was mixed as earnings per share (EPS) were in line with the Zacks Consensus Estimate, while revenues missed the mark.
 Several challenges including a weak domestic PCI market, transition to a direct sales model in Spain, bi-annual price cuts in Japan and pressure on margin, which are currently at play, forced the company to lower its 2012 outlook.
 Adding to our worries, recently, the company released its preliminary fourth quarter result with expected revenues of $102.5 million, which once again fell short of the Zacks Consensus Estimate ($106 million).